pedropasqualini/hs-lineup-calculator/README.md

 It generates an artificial field of lineups based on the frequency of each deck.

-The distribution of decks approximates a bell curve, ensuring realistic simulation conditions.
+The distribution of lineups approximates a bell curve, ensuring realistic simulation conditions.

 ### Win Rate Calculation